-- 9. The holder must appoint a suitably experienced Environmental Control Officer ("ECO") before continuation of commencement of any maintenance activities to ensure compliance with the EMPr and the conditions contained herein. - 10.
-A copy of the Environmental Authorisation, EMPr, audit reports and compliance monitoring reports must be kept at the site of the authorised activities and must be made available to anyone on request. - 11.
+- 9. The holder must appoint a suitably experienced Environmental Control Officer ("ECO") or site agent where appropriate, before continuation of commencement of any maintenance activities to ensure compliance with the EMPr and the conditions contained herein. - 10.
+A copy of the Environmental Authorisation, EMPr, audit reports and compliance monitoring reports must be kept at the site of the authorised activity and must be made available to anyone on request. - 11.
 Access to the site referred to in Section D must be granted, and the environmental reports mentioned above must be produced, to any authorised official representing the competent authority who requests to see it for the purposes of assessing and/or monitoring compliance with the conditions contained herein.